QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 * ...
 </div><div>

-This includes stuff such as:
+This section gathers fundamental concepts to understand how systems operate at low-level/near the machine:

 * 📦 storage (numbers, strings...)
-* 🍎 arithmetic
+* 🍎 arithmetic operations
 * ...
 </div></div>